aragon/osx/CONTRIBUTION_GUIDE.md

 ## Fixing issues

-1. [Find an issue](https://github.com/aragon/aragon-apps/issues) that you are interested in.
+1. [Find an issue](https://github.com/aragon/core/issues) that you are interested in.
     - You may want to ask on the GitHub issue or in our [developer channel](https://discord.com/channels/672466989217873929/1036683514525003796) if anyone has already started working on the issue.
 2. Fork and clone a local copy of the repository.
 3. Make the appropriate changes for the issue you are trying to address or the feature that you want to add.
 4. Push the changes to the remote repository.
-5. Submit a pull request in Github, explaining any changes and further questions you may have.
+5. Submit a pull request to our repository on Github, explaining any changes and further questions you may have.

     We kindly ask that every PR follows this format and checks all checkboxes.